AleksandarHaralanov/SoftUni/README.md

 </details>

 **Note:** These steps are for IntelliJ IDEA, Visual Studio, and Eclipse, but you can follow a similar approach in any IDE that supports version control (e.g., VSCode, etc.).

+## Disclaimer

+The PDFs included in this repository are copyrighted materials from SoftUni and are provided solely for educational reference.

+These documents are **not** covered by the MIT license and may not be redistributed or used outside this context.
+Please refer to SoftUni’s [Terms of Service](https://softuni.org) for more information.